MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 *Medium resolution cameras with pixel size between 10 m and 30 m usually have a swath of about 200-300 km.
 They are often a good compromise for many application needs.*

 .. tip:: **Spatial resolution vs orbital altitude** |br|
 	The spatial resolution is proportional to the orbital altitude.
-Thus, geostationary satellites have a low spatial resolution, while low Earth orbit satellites could achieve very high spatial resolution.
+Thus, Geostationary satellites have a low spatial resolution, while Low Earth Orbit satellites could achieve very high spatial resolution.

 .. _Spectral-characteristics: